-Compared with traditional methods, deep methods have the capacity to achieve stronger performance with more effective image features.
-R-CNN\cite{Ross2014RCNN} is one of the most representative work of deep learning based methods.
-It uses selective search to obtain region proposals (i.e. image regions which are more likely to contain objects), then extracts their features with a pre-trained CNN model for further classification and localization.
-Fast R-CNN\cite{Girshick_2015_ICCV} improves R-CNN by using a region of interest (RoI) pooling layer to generate feature-maps for region proposals from the whole feature-map of an image.
-Faster R-CNN\cite{ren2015faster_rcnn} further proposes a region proposal network (RPN) instead of traditional methods to generate region proposals from the whole image feature-map with anchors (i.e. predefined bounding boxes of certain height and width).
-R-CNN, Fast R-CNN and Faster R-CNN are classified into two-stage models since they firstly generate region proposals and secondly make predictions.
-For further speed-up, single-stage models combine these two processes together.
-YOLO-style object detectors\cite{redmon2018yolov3}\cite{alexey2020yolov4}\cite{zheng2021yolox} are the representative models of single-stage detection framework.
-Given the feature-map extracted from the original image, YOLO-style detectors directly pre-defined anchors with multiple scales over all locations of the image and predicts the class probability, location offset and object confidence of each anchor.
-Single-stage detectors generally underperform two-stage detectors, and some methods like focal loss\cite{lin2017focal} have been proposed to decrease the performance gap between single-stage and two-stage detectors.
-Recently, a transformer based detector named DETR\cite{carion2020end} has been proposed.
-DETR directly forwards a fixed number of object queries into the transformer and make predictions on them.
-DETR achieves end-to-end detection and it has comparable performance with many classic detectors.
-To mitigate the slow convergence problem of DETR, deformable DETR\cite{zhu2021deformable} proposes a deformable attention module which accesses only a small set of key sampling points around a reference and UP-DETR\cite{dai2020updetr} proposes an unsupervised task named random query patch detection to pre-train DETR.
+Compared with these traditional methods, deep-learning-based methods have significantly improved performance.
+Current deep detectors roughly consist of two-stage detectors and single-stage detectors.
+Two-stage detectors first generate region proposals (i.e., image regions which are more likely to contain objects) and next make predictions on them, following a similar framework to traditional methods.
+R-CNN \cite{Ross2014RCNN} is one of the earliest works of two-stage detectors.
+It uses selective search to obtain region proposals then extracts their features with a pre-trained CNN model for further classification and regression.
+Fast R-CNN \cite{Girshick_2015_ICCV} improves R-CNN by using a region of interest (RoI) pooling layer to generate feature maps for region proposals from the integral feature map.
+Faster R-CNN \cite{ren2015faster_rcnn} further proposes a region proposal network (RPN) to generate region proposals from the whole image feature map using anchors (i.e., pre-defined bounding boxes with specific height and width).
+However, the generation of region proposals requires high computation cost and storage costs.
+To mitigate this problem, single-stage detectors are proposed to combine these two stages.
+YOLO-style object detectors \cite{redmon2018yolov3, alexey2020yolov4, zheng2021yolox} are the representative works of single-stage detectors.
+Given the feature map extracted from the original image, YOLO-style detectors directly pre-define anchors with multiple scales over all locations of the image and predict the class probabilities, regression offsets and object confidence scores of each anchor.
+Single-stage detectors achieve higher speed, but they generally underperform two-stage detectors.
+Moreover, some methods like focal loss \cite{lin2017focal} have been proposed to decrease the performance gap between single-stage and two-stage detectors.
+Recently, a transformer-based detector named DETR \cite{NicolasDETR2020} has been proposed.
+DETR achieves end-to-end detection and has comparable performance to many classic detectors.
+Some extended methods \cite{zhu2021deformable, dai2020updetr} are proposed to mitigate the slow convergence problem of DETR.